• Skip to primary navigation

 Ingredients

-It should be obvious that tahini is one of the main ingredients in these cookies, considering the name and all πŸ˜‰ I don't recommend substituting this ingredient because it is best for optimal taste and texture.
-That being said, any drippy nut or seed butter should work as a replacement.
+• tahini - It should be obvious that tahini is one of the main ingredients in these cookies, considering the name and all ๐Ÿ˜‰ย I don't recommend substituting this ingredient because it is best for optimal taste and texture.ย That being said, any drippy nut or seed butter will work as a replacement.

-Maple syrup is an excellent natural sweetener and balances out the slight bitterness of the tahini.
-Any liquid sweetener/sugar will work in its place.
+• maple syrup - maple syrup is an excellent natural sweetener and balances out the slight bitterness of the tahini.ย Any liquid sweetener/sugar will work instead

-Cassava flour is what really gives these cookies the perfect texture.
-However, if you are looking for a substitute any gluten free flour blend should work.
-Just be sure to measure by weight when making this substitution.
-(Cassava flour is quite dense.)
+• cassava flour - cassava flour is what really gives these cookies the perfect texture.ย However, if you are looking for a substitute, then a gluten free flour blend or oat flour should work (I have not tried these swaps myself).ย Just be sure to measure by weight when making this substitution.ย (Cassava flour is quite dense.)

 How to Make Paleo Chocolate Chip Tahini Cookies